Amirali-Shirkh/ict/README.md

 # ict
-Infrastructure As Code using terraform for GCP
+Infrastructure As Code using Terraform for GCP